 Metered and time restricted parking is available on Martin St, Burgundy St and neighbouring streets, as well as across the road at the Austin Hospital.
 Please check signage when parking.
 We would NOT advise parking in a ½ or 1 hour meter.

-Onsite multi-level parking is available at Warringal Private Hospital (Secure Parking entry from 216 Burgundy St).
+Limited onsite multi-level parking is available at Warringal Private Hospital (Secure Parking entry from 216 Burgundy St).
 Open 7 days, 6am – Midnight.
 Pay & Display with tickets purchased from machines (coins and credit cards accepted).

 Disabled car parking is available in the multi-level carpark as well as on Burgundy St in front of the hospital.